pzync/centropy/content/blog/new-beginnings/index.md

 ---
 title: When stuck at the beginning, start from the middle.
 date: "2015-05-28T22:40:32.169Z"
-description: Sounds like something the mad hatter from Alice in Wonderland might say.
-But it's a tried-and-tested formula.
+description: Sounds like something the mad hatter from Alice in Wonderland might say
 ---

 Far far away, behind the word mountains, far from the countries Vokalia and